 Staff in the Facilities Management & Planning Department and in the Institute for Sustainable Practices are aware that the indoor environmental quality (IEQ) of offices, classrooms, labs, assembly areas, conference rooms, and other areas needs to be safe, healthy, and comfortable for teaching and learning.
-Typically, construction of new and/or remodeled rooms features materials and finishes that preclude the establishment of harmful bacteria, fungus, mold, and various other biological growths.
+Construction of new and/or remodeled rooms features materials and finishes that preclude the establishment of harmful bacteria, fungus, mold, and various other biological growths.
 Indoor environmental air quality includes maintaining fresh air treatment and adequate air flow into buildings, providing state-of-the-art air temperature controls, and providing adequate air movement and filtration.
-Periodic indoor air quality monitoring and testing indicate that IEQ standards are maintained at or above current OSHA and ASHRAE standards.
+Periodic indoor air quality monitoring and testing indicate that IEQ standards are maintained at or above current Occupational Safety & Health Administration (OSHA) and American Society of Heating and Air-Conditioning Engineers (ASHRAE) standards.

-The physical sensitivities of people to temperature and airborne particles differ considerably and 40 year-old (plus) buildings usually have at least a few rooms that present IEQ circumstances which may challenge some sensitive people.
+The physical sensitivities of people to temperature and airborne particles differ considerably and buildings that are 40 years old and older usually have at least a few rooms that present IEQ circumstances which may be challenging to some sensitive people.
 When a room at Lane is reported to have an indoor environmental quality problem, the Facilities Management and Planning Department acts promptly to inspect and test for potential IEQ contaminants, identify any problems, and remedy challenging circumstances.
 Spaces are vacated quickly when needed.
 Areas will only be reoccupied after corrections have been completed and test results indicate that the IEQ is improved and is within accepted limits.
 In some cases, portable high efficiency particulate air (HEPA) filtration units are purchased and installed in offices occupied by those with hyper-allergenic environmental air sensitivities.
 These units have direct digital sensors that control the fan speed directly to maintain an optimal filtration level.